alchemy-fr/Phraseanet-Docs/en/FAQ/Media/Manage-media.rst

 for video processing.

-If the FFmpeg version used by your *Phraseanet* supports these codecs, then you will have access to thumbnails in the application, if not, you will have a standard static thumbnail.
+If the FFmpeg version used by your *Phraseanet* supports these codecs, then you will have access to thumbnails and subviews in the application.
+If not, you will have a standard static thumbnail.

-FFmpeg's update is very useful.
+FFmpeg's update can be useful.
 Updating these components on a Phraseanet sandbox first is a good practice.
-It should be done before the integration in the production environment.

 In all cases, even if the thumbnails and previews are not available, edition, push, and all others Phraseanet actions are still available.